Last Updated on October 5th, 2021 by RefrigeratorPro Team

 - Similarly, 5 star direct cool refrigerator will save you Rs 398 annually over 3-star refrigerator.

 - Also, there is not much difference between energy consumed by similarly rated frost free and direct cool refrigerators.

 How does BEE Rating Effect the Price of a Refrigerator?

 Now we know that higher rated refrigerators can save significantly in terms of electricity bills.
-But, higher rated, refrigerators come at higher price point as well.
-Based on our research, usually, for every 1 star increase, the refrigerator price increases by 1000 – 3000 rupees.
+But, higher rated, refrigerators come at a higher price point as well.
+Based on our research, usually, for every 1 star increase, the refrigerator price increases by INR 1000 – 3000.